 Use a system like a Pomodoro technique.
 This is the technique of working in time blocks.
 Working in blocks helps you stay focused and productive by giving you breaks.
 When you focus intently for long periods on one thing, you begin to get tired.
 Having breaks is good for your energy and your creativity.

 To schedule time for tasks, I use my iPhone.
 There is a tomato timer available online to help track breaks.
-It is a tomato timer because the Pomodoro technique was invented by Francesco Cirillo and came about from a tomato timer.
-A cooking timer he used to track his work.
+It is a tomato timer because Francesco Cirillo invented the Pomodoro technique, which came about from a tomato timer.
+He had a cooking timer he used to track his work.

 Naturally, we all have different ways that we go about our days.
-In general, our end goal is all the same; to have a productive day.
-One thing I realised is that many successful bloggers, work in batches.
-This is they block out time for different activities.
+In general, our end goal is all the same: to have a productive day.
+One thing I realised is that many successful bloggers work in batches.
+This is because they block out time for different activities.
 This is known as ‘time blocking.’

 Time blocking is when you block time in your schedule for a particular activity that links to multiple actions.
-All the actions leading to one goal or project.
+All the actions lead to one goal or project.

-An example of this in blogging is when you time block part of your day to create images for multiple blog posts.
+An example of this in blogging is when you block out time for part of your day to create images for multiple blog posts.

-All too often I overestimate time.
+All too often, I overestimate time.
 If you are like me and do this too, remember the golden rule of ‘eating the ugliest frog first’.
-Brain Tracey speaks about his in his book ‘Eat that frog.’
+Brain Tracey speaks about this in his book ‘Eat that frog.’